 TLS uses a combination of symmetric and asymmetric cryptography, as this provides a good compromise between performance and security when transmitting data securely.

-You can learn about the difference between TLS vs SSL by comparing the functions.
+You can learn about the difference between TLS and SSL by comparing the functions.
 The combination of symmetric and asymmetric cryptography is utilized in transferring data securely.

 - 1024 bits is the minimum private or public key.